 We’re looking at our five best methods for reheating leftover roast beef.
 From a simple stovetop to a sous vide machine, we look at each method, what you’ll need, and which is best for your needs.
 Let’s get into it.

-But now you need to know-how.
 The delicate balance is that you want to maintain your level of doneness but still heat it.
 The stovetop is great as you won’t need extra appliances aside from your stovetop.
 This method is better suited for well-done meat.

 The best way to go about this is to slice the roast beef before it goes in the fridge, then heat the individual slices.
 This will help you get an equal amount of heat all around.
 Place the different slices in the skillet, and sear them for a couple of minutes on each side.
 Make sure the stove is on medium-high heat.
 A couple of minutes on each side should do the trick.